What’s Wrong with Annual Reviews – and 6 Tips to Improve Them

-Annual reviews are a thorn in the side of employees, managers and HR.
-Yet, despite the bad rap, companies continue to schedule performance reviews one time a year.
+Annual reviews are far more dreaded than revered.
+Yet, despite the bad rap, companies continue to schedule performance reviews once a year.

 “Annual reviews are not a bad idea, but they must be part of something larger and never stand alone as an indicator of performance,” says Rosette Cataldo, Vice President of Performance and Talent Strategy at Workhuman.
 “Many employees have grown weary with the traditional once-a-year appraisals and its clunky processes and managers can become overwhelmed with the shear amount of work it takes to look back and recall all that the employee contributed or fell short of delivering over the year.”

-Every organization is different and the pace, complexity and process for performance reviews will need to vary.
-But some strategies are universally effective to help employees perform well and stay engaged, plus help leaders and companies manage performance to optimize business.
+Every organization is different, and the pace, complexity and process for performance reviews will need to vary.
+Some strategies work across the board to help employees perform well and stay engaged, and to help leaders and companies manage performance to optimize business.

 Here are six strategies for more effective performance evaluations.